 Here, we assessed the temporal dynamics that drive the effects of allelopathic invasion on leaf-level photosynthetic processes of two coexisting native plant species growing with and without the presence of A. petiolata.
-To do this, we collected gas exchange measurements from two understory native species in a long-term A. petiolata field manipulation experiment
+To do this, we collected gas exchange measurements at two measurement timepoints (open canopy early in growing season, closed canopy later in the growing season) from two understory native species (Trillium spp. and Maianthemum racemosum) in a long-term A. petiolata field manipulation experiment.
+We used these measurements and experimental setup to assess the following hypotheses:

-Both native species will experience net photosynthesis in the A. petiolata-ambient treatment compared to the A. petiolata-weeded treatment.
-These patterns will be associated with reduced apparent photosynthetic capacity, relative chlorophyll content, and stomatal conductance, in the A. petiolata-ambient treatment.
-We expected that a reduction in apparent photosynthetic capacity and/or relative chlorophyll content in response to A. petiolata presence would indicatnutrient stress, while a reduction in stomatal conductance and increase in stomatal limitation in response to A. petiolata presence would water stress.
+Both native species will experience reduced net photosynthesis in the A. petiolata-ambient treatment compared to the A. petiolata-weeded treatment.
+These patterns will be associated with reduced temperature-standardized apparent photosynthetic capacity (i.e., Vcmax25, Jmax25), relative chlorophyll content, and stomatal conductance, in the A. petiolata-ambient treatment.
+We expected that a reduction in apparent photosynthetic capacity and/or relative chlorophyll content in response to A. petiolata presence would indicate nutrient stress, while a reduction in stomatal conductance and increase in stomatal limitation in response to A. petiolata presence would indicate water stress.

-The negative effects of A. petiolata on the photosynthetic traits of native species will depend on time .
+The negative effects of A. petiolata on the photosynthetic traits of native species will depend on time in the growing season.

-The negative effects of A. petiolata treatment on leaf photosynthetic traits will be early in the growing season when photosynthetic demand for soil resources is highest (i.e., due to increased understory light availability).
+The negative effects of A. petiolata treatment on leaf photosynthetic traits will be greatest early in the growing season when photosynthetic demand for soil resources is highest (i.e., due to increased understory light availability).
 Disrupted AM fungal symbioses will create resource stress, making it more difficult for AM-associating plants to acquire nutrients and water needed to satisfy photosynthetic demand for soil resources.

-Alternatively, the negative effects of A. petiolata treatment on photosynthetic traits will be later in the growing season.
-This response may be driven by increased reliance on disrupted AM fungal partners for soil nutrients and water as resources deplete.
-However, as tree canopy closure reduces light availability, photosynthetic demand for soil resources may also decline, mitigat the effects of AM fungal disruption on late-season physiology.
+Alternatively, the negative effects of A. petiolata treatment on photosynthetic traits will be greatest later in the growing season.
+This response may be driven by increased reliance on disrupted AM fungal partners for soil nutrients and water as resources are depleted.
+However, as tree canopy closure reduces light availability, photosynthetic demand for soil resources may also decline, which may mitigate the effects of AM fungal disruption on late-season physiology.

 Table 1 Relative effects of A. petiolata ambient vs. removal treatments on soil, AM fungal, native plants, native community metrics in a long-term (2006-2025) experiment at Trillium Trail Reserve, Fox Chapel, PA.